MarkuBu/trample_path/README.md

 # Trample Path mod for Minetest

 Make a trample path with your shovel.
-Rightclick on dirt, grass, gravel or snow to make a path
+Rightclick on dirt, grass, gravel, sand or snow to make a path

 You can add shovels from other mods just by adding them to the list of shovels